The Labour Party’s Growth and Skills Levy plans to give businesses more flexibility in how they spend funds to train and upskill their workforce.

 What do employers need to consider now?

 The Growth and Skills Levy is a commitment from the Labour Party to upskilling employees.
-Fundamentally, the new policy is unlikely to change how employers should think about their investment in training: through the lens of increasing employees’ access to gain in-demand skills.
+Fundamentally, the new policy should not change how employers should think about their investment in training: through the lens of increasing employees’ access to gain in-demand skills.

 The Multiverse view